andrew-alarcon17/BrainStation-Capstone/README.md

 <img src="https://github.com/andrew-alarcon17/BrainStation-Capstone/blob/master/Visualizations/TFIDF.png" width="500">

 ### 3.1) Logistic Regression
-This notebook goes through the first round of Logistic Regression modelling, where I make a model with optimal hyper parameters using Grid Search, and a model with reduced dimensions of the data set using Principal Component Analysis.
+This notebook goes through the first round of Logistic Regression modeling, where I make a model with optimal hyper parameters using Grid Search, and a model with reduced dimensions of the data set using Principal Component Analysis.

 ### 3.2) Logistic Regression 2
 In this notebook, I rerun the Logistic Regression PCA model using a dataset that excludes 3 genres.
-These genres were `game show`, `war`, and `news`, and they were dropped becuase they lacked enough data entries.
+These genres were `game show`, `war`, and `news`, and they were dropped because they lacked enough data entries.
 I wanted to experiment to see if this new model would perform better than the models made in the previous notebook.

 ### 4) Random Forest
 This notebook focuses on constructing and optimizing a Random Forest Classifier to predict the genre of a data entry.